 Gordon J. Fehr has served as a member of our board of directors since 1999.
-Mr. Fehr recently retired from the board of directors of the Research Institute of McGill University Health Centers, where he served from 1996 to October 2011.
-In 1963, Mr. Fehr joined Pfizer Canada, Inc. as the Assistant to the President of Pfizer Canada and later became Pfizer Canada’s Controller and the General Manager of the Chemical Division.
+Mr. Fehr retired from the board of directors of the Research Institute of McGill University Health Centers in October 2011, where he had served since 1996.
+In 1963, Mr. Fehr joined Pfizer Canada, Inc., or Pfizer Canada, as the Assistant to the President of Pfizer Canada and later became Pfizer Canada’s Controller and the General Manager of the Chemical Division.
 In 1972, Mr. Fehr was named Chairman and President of Pfizer Canada, a position he held until his retirement in 1994.
 Mr. Fehr served as a member of the board of directors of Labopharm, Inc. from 1998 to 2007.
 Mr. Fehr also served as President and Chairman of the Montreal Board of Trade from 1983 to 1984 and as a member of the board of directors of the Montreal Airport Authority from 1992 to 2002.
 In addition, Mr. Fehr has served on advisory boards for the National Research Council’s Biotechnology Research Institute and the Montreal Center of Innovative Technology, where he was Chairman of the biotechnology committee.
 Mr. Fehr holds a B.Eng. in chemical engineering from McGill University.

 Sarah E. Nash has served as a member of our board of directors since 2006.
-Ms. Nash also currently serves on the boards of directors of Knoll Inc. and Blackbaud Inc. From 2000 until her retirement in 2005, Ms. Nash served as Vice Chairman of JPMorgan Chase & Co.’s Investment Bank where she was responsible for the firm’s client relationships.
+Ms. Nash also currently serves on the boards of directors of Blackbaud Inc., Knoll Inc., HBD Industries, Inc. and Irving Oil Limited.
+From 2000 until her retirement in 2005, Ms. Nash served as Vice Chairman of JPMorgan Chase & Co.’s Investment Bank where she was responsible for the firm’s client relationships.
 Prior to that, Ms. Nash was the Regional Executive and Co-Head of Investment Banking for North America at JPMorgan Chase & Co.
 Previously, Ms. Nash served on the board of directors of Pathmark Stores, Inc. from 2005 to 2009 and AbitibiBowater from 2010 to 2011.
-Ms. Nash also serves as a Trustee for the New York-Presbyterian Hospital, a Trustee of Washington and Lee University and on the boards of The New York Historical Society, The New York Restoration Project and the Business Leadership Council of The City University of New York.
+Ms. Nash also serves as a Trustee for the New York-Presbyterian Hospital, a Trustee of Washington and Lee University and on the boards of The New York Restoration Project and the Business Leadership Council of The City University of New York.
 Ms. Nash holds a B.A. from Vassar College.

-Michael E. Porter, Ph.D. has served as a member of our board of directors since December 2010 and has been a strategy advisor to us since 1999.
+Michael E. Porter, Ph.D. has served as a member of our board of directors since December 2010.
+Dr. Porter was also a strategy advisor to us from 1999 until he joined our board in December 2010.
 Dr. Porter is the Bishop William Lawrence University Professor at Harvard Business School and has been on the faculty at Harvard Business School since 1973.
-Dr. Porter also serves on the board of directors of PTC Inc. and served on the board of directors of Thermo Fisher Scientific Inc. from 2001 to 2012.
+Dr. Porter also serves on the boards of directors of PTC Inc. and The Scotts Miracle-Gro Company and served on the board of directors of Thermo Fisher Scientific Inc. from 2001 to 2012.
 Dr. Porter has written extensively on healthcare delivery and has worked with leading healthcare providers in multiple countries and with government leaders on healthcare policy issues.
 Dr. Porter holds a Ph.D. in business economics from Harvard University, an M.B.A. from Harvard Business School and a B.S.E. from Princeton University.

 James H. Quigley has served as a member of our board of directors since July 2012.
-Mr. Quigley also currently serves on the board of directors of Hess Corporation.
-Mr. Quigley retired as a Senior Partner from Deloitte LLP in June 2012, where he also served as Chief Executive Officer of Deloitte Touche Tohmatsu, Limited (Deloitte’s global network) from June 2007 to June 2011.
+Mr. Quigley also currently serves on the boards of directors of Hess Corporation and Wells Fargo & Company.
+Mr. Quigley retired as a Senior Partner from Deloitte LLP, a global public accounting firm, in June 2012, where he also served as Chief Executive Officer of Deloitte Touche Tohmatsu, Limited (Deloitte’s global network) from June 2007 to June 2011.
 Mr. Quigley is actively engaged in a number of business organizations and committees, including as U.S. co-chairman of the TransAtlantic Business Dialogue, a member of the board of directors of the German Marshall Fund of the United States and the Economic Club of New York, and a trustee of the International Financial Reporting Standards (IFRS) Foundation.
 Mr. Quigley is also a member of the National Advisory Committee of Brigham Young University and the Advisory Board of the Center for Leadership and Ethics at Duke University’s Fuqua School of Business.
 Mr. Quigley holds a B.S. and an honorary Doctorate of Business from Utah State University.